10 Unexpected Health Benefits of Hiking

 9. Better Relationships

 Want to bond with friends, family, or a new love interest?
 Heading out for a scenic hike is one of the best ways to do it.
 This is because it’s one of the few exercise activities that involves setting down the screen and enjoying distraction-free conversation for an hour or so.
-It can even help you meet likeminded people if you’re new to an area or looking to extend your social circle.
+Additionally, it can even help you meet like-minded people if you’re new to an area or looking to extend your social circle.
 There are a number of active hiking clubs throughout the U.S. that you can join to connect with others who enjoy spending some sweet social time in the fresh air.

 10. A Clearer Conscience